 This course is the capstone project for all master's level candidates pursuing a track in elementary or secondary education.
-The final product is a master's thesis reporting the outcome of an in-depth study of an area of educational practice.
-Topics of inquiry are individually determined and provide synthesis and culmination to the candidate's program of study.
+The final product is a master's thesis reporting the outcome of an in-depth study of an area of educational practice selected by the student.
+Approved research proposals from EDCO 622 will be carried out in EDCO 630 (Capstone).
+Thus, students dedicate an entire year of study to the design and conduct of a major research project.